History of Chinese Americans in Houston: History

 The first Chinese to enter Houston were 250 men coming in 1870 to do construction work.
 The Daily Houston Telegraph, in January of that year, stated that 247 Chinese docked in Galveston and went onwards in the region.
-The 1877 Houston City Directory listed three ethnic Chinese who worked in laundries, and the 1880 United States Census, the first to count the Chinese in Houston, showed 7 Chinese residents in there.
+The 1877 Houston City Directory listed three ethnic Chinese who worked in laundries, and the 1880 United States census, the first to count the Chinese in Houston, showed 7 Chinese residents in there.
 Anthony Knapp and Igor Vojnovic, authors of "Ethnicity in an Immigrant Gateway City: The Asian Condition in Houston", described the Chinese population of Houston at the time as being small.

 A report stated that circa 1901 Houston had 43 ethnic Chinese.
-The Chinese Exclusion Act was passed in 1902, and this convinced some ethnic Chinese to abandon Houston, as the same report stated that the population was down to 27 that year.
+The Chinese Exclusion Act was made permanent in 1902, and this convinced some ethnic Chinese to abandon Houston, as the same report stated that the population was down to 27 that year.
 Nester Rodriguez, author of "Hispanic and Asian Immigration Waves in Houston," concluded that most of the original men from 1870 left Houston.
 The first Chinese business district opened in the early 1900s.
 The city government had a "Chinese inspector" to look for traces of illegal activities related to vices, and Knapp and Vojnovic wrote that Houstonians at the time felt threatened by the ethnic Chinese presence.

 During the Great Depression, some Chinese moved from rural Mississippi to Houston.
 They had operated small stores in Mississippi but they decided to move because many of their previous clientele, African-Americans, left the state during the Great Migration.